1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ---

 #### Endstop's Z-Offset
-With [`Z_ENDSTOP_CALIBRATE` you set the z-offset of the nozzle to the bed in relation to the endstop](https://www.klipper3d.org/Manual_Level.html#calibrating-a-z-endstop), which is the one that comes into account when starting a print.
+With [`Z_ENDSTOP_CALIBRATE` you set the z-offset of the nozzle to the bed in relation to the endstop](https://www.klipper3d.org/Manual_Level.html#calibrating-a-z-endstop), **which is the one that comes into account when starting a print.**
 It tells your Klipper which distance needs to be between the nozzle and triggering the endstop for printing the initial layer.

-***This*** **z-offset is the one which comes into account when printing the initial layer** - you know this one from using the stock firmware and setting the z-offset there.

 ??? warning "Wait For The Printhead Being Moved"